sujoy-kr/Ultra-Realistic-3D-Solar-System-with-Black-Hole/README.md

 # Ultra-Realistic 3D Solar System + Gargantua

 A high-performance, interactive 3D space simulation built with **Three.js**.
 This project features a procedural solar system and a gravitationally accurate (visual) representation of a "Gargantua" style black hole, complete with post-processing bloom and custom shaders.
+It's fully build using Google Gemini.

 ## 🚀 Live Features